aali1189/alx-low_level_programming/simple_shell/README.md

 This will create a new file called `simple_shell.1`.
 You can view the man page by running the following command:

 `man ./simple_shell.1`

-## AUTHORS

-This program was written by `FourtyThree43` and `Kemboiray`.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.